Cielquan/python_test-cielquan/STEP_GUIDE.rst

     - CHANGE ME in publish.yml

 #.
 Update docs:
+    - contribution section:
+        * If not CLI remove this part
+        * update links
     - badges.rst
     - index.rst: rm badges from toxtree
     - installation.rst: links && rm pypi if not there